March 3, 2025

 Descript makes editing audio as easy as editing text.

-But you should write one anyway.
+So yes, you should write a script anyway.

 1. Clarify your goals